Congregational Life

 -

 The Plymouth Chancel Choir welcomes all singers from 8th grade through adults.
-This non-auditioned ensemble sings at the 9:30am worship service, sings two major choral works each year accompanied by orchestra, and participates in community musical events.
+This non-auditioned ensemble sings at the 9:30am worship service, performs two major choral works each year accompanied by an orchestra, and participates in community musical events.
 The choir sings anthems from Chant through contemporary.

 Rehearsals are Thursday evenings from 7-8:30pm.